Gameplay Mechanic a Month: Audio Adventure

 An analysis of the gameplay mechanic written by me in March 2015.

-Perspective: I created this game because I had a ton of Americans tell me they loved my accent.
+Context: I created this game because I had a ton of Americans tell me they loved my accent.
 So I thought a game where they could only hear my voice would be a great joke.
 I wrote the script and then had to rewrite it when I realised that spoken text is very different from written text.

 What Went Right: